 Board Meetings are held the 2nd Wednesday of the month and are open to the public.
 Contact us to ask for an RSVP.

-Jessica is a native of Southeastern Washington, born and educate in the tight-knit communities of Walla Walla and Waitsburg.
-Family is important to her, so when her husband was offered a dream job opportunity “down the road” in the Tri-Cities area she knew that change was inevitable of her family of 4 (6 if you count their dogs).
-Jessica and her husband of 16 years are raising two teenage boys.
-She’s always enjoyed volunteering on boards and committees,especially if it had to do with her two sons.
-As her boys got older she found that she had more time on her hands to seek out her own interests.
+Jessica is a native of Southeastern Washington, born and educated in the tight-knit communities of Walla Walla and Waitsburg.
+Her background includes a BS in Accounting, sixteen years in finance, and different Treasurer roles on various boards in Walla Walla and Richland, WA.
+Family is important to her, so when her husband was offered a dream job opportunity “down the road” in the Tri-Cities area, she knew that change was inevitable for her family of four, (six if you count their dogs).
+She’s always enjoyed volunteering on boards and committees,especially if it involved her two sons.
+As her boys got older, she found that she had more time on her hands to seek out her own interests.
 A lucky opportunity arose for Jessica to volunteer at TROT as a side walker and she’s been addicted ever since!
-She’s developed a desire to help TROT succeed, as well as an inkling to learn more about horses.
-Jessica’s background includes a BS in Accounting, 16 years in finance, and Treasurer roles on various boards in Walla Walla and Richland, WA.
+She is eager to help TROT succeed and is looking forward to learn more about horses.